-Applications for funded PhD study to commence 1 October 2022 will open from 1 January 2022.
+Applications for funded PhD study to commence 1 October 2023 are now open.
 Studentships are available for 3 to 4 years for full-time study and up to 6 to 8 years for part-time study.
-Studentships are available for 3 to 4 years of study.
-The studentships cover fees, include a stipend (£15,609 per annum for 2021–2022 full-time study), and also include £1,250 travel allowance each year for full-time study, pro-rated for part-time study.
+The studentships cover fees, include a stipend (£17,668 per annum for 2022–2023 full-time study), and also include £1,000 travel allowance each year for full-time study, pro-rated for part-time study.

 Applicants are encouraged to apply for one or more named projects.
 Applicants should state clearly which project(s) they are applying for on their application, listing the order of preference.
 Please list no more than three projects.